Louis II, Count of Chiny

 Louis II (died before 1066), Count of Chiny (from 1025 until his death), son of Louis I, Count of Chiny and Verdun, and Adélaïde de Saint Varme.
 He left very few traces in history and nothing is known about his reign.
+These areas were at the time part of Lower Lotharingia.

-Louis was married to Sophie.
+Louis was married to Sophie, daughter of Frederick, Count of Verdun.
 They had two children: